-All babies develop at different rates.
-Find out about the stages and baby milestones you can expect during your baby’s physical development.
-Get ready for tummy time, rolling, sitting, crawling, cruising and walking.
+While babies develop at different rates here are the milestones you might expect.
+Get ready for rolling, crawling, cruising and more.

 Your baby will reach milestones at a rate that’s unique to them.
 They’ll get to each development stage when they are ready so try not to compare them with others.